|

 partnership with the volunteer "Hope for Haiti" program

-in Naples, FL, we donated 500 bears to an orphanage in Haiti.
+in Naples, FL, we have donated hundreds of bears to an orphanage in Haiti.

 Partnered